EXCLUSIVE-Twinkies maker Hostess Brands explores sale amid takeover interest -sources

 Hostess has hired investment bank Morgan Stanley MS.N for advice on handling the deal negotiations, the sources said.
 No agreement is certain and Hostess may decide against any deal, the sources added.

 The sources asked not to be identified because the matter is confidential.
-Hostess declined to comment, while General Mills, Mondelez, PepsiCo, Hershey and Morgan Stanley MS.N did not immediately respond to requests for comment.
+Hostess and Hershey declined to comment, while General Mills, Mondelez, PepsiCo and Morgan Stanley did not immediately respond to requests for comment.

+Hostess shares rose 26% on the news to $27.89 in Friday afternoon trading in New York, giving the company a market value of close to $4 billion.
+Hostess also had debt net of cash of about $900 million as of the end of June.

+Based in Lenexa, Kansas, Hostess was founded in 1930 and is behind several iconic household brands, including Ho-Hos, Ding Dongs, Zingers, and Voortman cookies and wafers.

-(Reporting by Anirban Sen and Abigail Summerville in New York; Editing by Chris Reese)
+(Reporting by Anirban Sen and Abigail Summerville in New York; Editing by Chris Reese and Marguerita Choy)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))